Ep. 20: Supreme Court in July!

 Segment 3: Looking back at season one (starting at 37:13)

-See a list of all 20 episodes of Respecting Religion by visiting BJConline.org/RespectingReligion.
+See a list of all 20 episodes of season 1 of Respecting Religion by visiting BJConline.org/RespectingReligion.